 A singles champion in Japan, Mexico and WWE, Nakano intimidated opponents with her unbridled intensity and put them down with her imposing 200-pound frame.
 Taking obvious pleasure in causing pain, she’d grab a handful of hair and fling a rival across the ring in tribute to The Fabulous Moolah.
 And her Guillotine Legdrop claimed more victims than a French executioner.

 Nakano became a revered sports-entertainment figure following a string of physical encounters against formidable opponents like Aja Kong and Manami Toyota in Japan.
-It was this international reputation that brought her to WWE in ’94 for a rivalry with Alundra Blayze that revitalized the long stagnant Women’s Title.
+It was this international reputation that brought her to WWE in 1994 for a rivalry with Alundra Blayze that revitalized the long-stagnant Women’s Title.
 The two battled exhaustively throughout the year with Nakano’s biggest victory coming on Nov.
 24, 1994, when she won the Women’s Championship in front of more than 42,000 fans in the Tokyo Dome.

-Nakano and Blayze rumbled again in WCW in ’95, but her ring career began to wind down soon after.
+Nakano and Blayze rumbled again in WCW in 1995, but her ring career began to wind down soon after.
 Following a brief stint as a professional golfer (no, seriously), Nakano officially retired from wrestling on Jan.
 8, 2012.
-Still, although her run in WWE was brief, her stunning look and in-ring daring made her a competitor that was impossible to forget.
+Although her run in WWE was brief, her stunning look and in-ring daring made her a competitor that was impossible to forget.